 Primal Muscle even throws in some ominous statements to increase the reader’s interest in the product.
 For instance, MesoFX is “extremely potent, and users should be careful.”
 The description goes on to say the yohimbine is “strong stuff” so “do not combine it with caffeine.”

-After years of reviewing supplement ingredients, suffice it to say there are hundreds that combine caffeine with yohimbine.
+After years of reviewing supplement ingredients, suffice it to say hundreds combine caffeine with yohimbine.
 The same type of hype statement is used across the website in every product review we read.

 List of the 7 Main Primal Muscle Ingredients